Life at Upper School

 Kiely Groenewegen, Royal Ballet School graduate 2016

 The Upper School in Covent Garden is where our full-time students aged 16-19 train in classical ballet.
-They also study for post 16 academic qualifications during the first two years, before full time ballet training in the 3rd Year.
 Admission is based on talent, with around 100 students from 17 different countries attending the school each year.

 Our Covent Garden building is connected to the Royal Opera House by an architectural landmark, the 'Bridge of Aspiration', allowing students easy access to The Royal Ballet studios for performance rehearsals.
 Find out more about the Bridge.